 3.2.1 Granular framework.
 Besmer et al. (2009) proposed a new access control model called granular framework to enforce user privacy preferences by introducing a user-to-application policy specifying access restrictions for applications.
 The policy restricts the application from accessing specific information of the user, and the friendship-based protection restricts the application from accessing his friends on behalf of the user.
 The user interface specifying the user-application policy will be shown to users whenever they install an application or access the application for the first time.
-The user's own information that will be shared and random friends information is displayed in the user interface.
-The interface is easy to modify, but the framework itself is not without flaw.
-Any user can see his/her friends that are using an application and their pattern of giving permissions.
+The user's own information that will be shared and random friends information is displayed in the user can see his/her friends that are using an application and their pattern of giving permissions.